TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 40/Ezekiel 40.47.md

 ---

-And he measured the court, a hundred cubits long, and a hundred cubits broad, foursquare; and the altar was before the house.
+He measured the court, one hundred cubits long, and a hundred cubits broad, foursquare; and the altar was before the house.